ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/featured-sites/tools-and-software.md

 - Clearnet - [https://neocities.org *(February 26, 2025)*](https://neocities.org)

 Neocities is a cool and free web hosting platform for static websites.
-There's all sorts of fun sites people have made, some of which you'll find on this page.
+There's all sorts of fun sites people have made, some of which you'll find in this web directory.

 And, their platform is open source [https://github.com/neocities *(February 26, 2025)*](https://github.com/neocities)!